mohammedsayed30/RentUP/README.md

 ------------------------------------------------------------------------------------------------------------------------------------

 ##Runing Tests
+- define the database connection in php uinit to MYSQL and name for the database but you have to create the database in MYSQL Server then:

-- Just run this command :
+- run this command :
     php artisan test
 - You should see all the tests pass